 In fact, finding an outlet for his few registered cattle was how Ryan Perry initially became associated with Treasure Bull Test.
 Prior to purchasing the test from Peppers, Perry was a bull buying customer, but he also consigned his own bulls to the sale.

 “In 2003 I bought my first set of registered cows, never a lot of them though.
 Having the test here was a nice outlet for me to merchandise the front end of my bulls,” Perry said.

 By the time Perry became involved with the test, it had already established a strong reputation across the industry.
 Meiwalds established the business in 1968 and ran it for ten years before selling it to Peppers.
 The Peppers then ran the test for the next 39 years before passing it along to Perry.
 In their first year of ownership, Peppers became widely known for selling QAS Traveler for $60,000, who was hauled to the test center that fall in a pink horse trailer.
 Other industry leading sires to come out of the Treasure Test sale include VDAR Shoshone 548, Band 105 of Hyline 2380, AAR Maverick 2240, WAF Power 312, Highwood Hero LCH and Premier Chairman 6011A.

 Perry has big shoes to fill but he has plans to carry on the reputation of Treasure Test by providing genetics that will please both the large basis of return customers and the new ones he hopes to reach out to.

-With Treasure Bull Test's target market being commercial ranchers, Perry has already established a large customer base through his work with Northern Livestock and Western Livestock Auction to add on to the already numerous return customers.
+Test’s target market being commercial ranchers, Perry has already established a large customer base through his work with Northern Livestock and Western Livestock Auction to add on to the already numerous return customers.